ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Create_columns_borders.md

 Tip: The Show Column C width guide setting in the Options dialog activates a special cursor.
 This is useful when digitizing a border based on a background image.

-4To close the shape, enter the last point on top of the first.
+4. To close the shape, enter the last point on top of the first.

-5Press Enter.
+5. Press Enter.

-6Specify column width:
+6. Specify column width:

 - To use the default width – as set in the Object Properties > Special > Column C docker – press Enter.
 - To specify a width, mark two additional points.
 By default, stitches are positioned around the center of the digitized line.